 Answers Come from an Old Relationship

-Alexander and Ivan hastily packed and joined the hundreds of cars stretching for 20 miles heading for the 5,000-mile border with Kazakhstan.
+So, Alexander and Ivan hastily packed and joined the hundreds of cars stretching for 20 miles, fleeing the Russian invasion and heading for the 5,000-mile border to Kazakhstan.
 Ivan checked social media, where Russians anxiously traded information about potential crossing points.
 Motorcycles, bicycles, and even pedestrians pulling suitcases passed them as they waited.
 Alexander turned on the radio to ease the raw tensions that peaked at the slowness.
-It only broadcasted Soviet news, and he quickly turned it off as guilt surfaced for abandoning his homeland.
+However, it only broadcasted Russian news, and he quickly turned it off as guilt surfaced for abandoning his homeland.
 Worry set in.
 Would Russia ever stop this hemorrhage of refugees?

 Minutes turned into hours and hours into days.
 Where would they get food, water, and gas?
 The air turned cold as winter returned to the land.
 They took turns driving, and somehow, they inched ahead.
 After crossing into Kazakhstan, they jumped out of the car and danced with giddy fellow Russians.
 Then it was off to Almaty to meet Debbie’s friend, Pastor Arman.

 After fleeing the Russian invasion, joyful relief overwhelmed them at the sight of Arman in the doorway of his church.
 Falling into Arman’s welcoming arms, they wept.
 Arman took them home, allowed them to shower, fed them a good meal, and provided them with warm bedding.
 They slept.
 They stayed.
 Sunday came, and everyone went to church.